Inventory Financing in Texas

 What collateral is required for inventory funding?

+The inventory of the company is used as collateral to get inventory funding.
 The term “inventory financing” refers to a short-term loan or revolving line of credit obtained by a business in order to purchase things to resell later.
 These items are used as collateral for the loan.